 It used to be plenty clear where to download Terrarium TV: Go to the official website and follow the instructions.
 Then the website suddenly disappeared, followed by the disappearance of the Terrarium TV project on GitHub.
 There was no reason given — the project’s creator just seemed to give up.

 Terrarium TV has always had a troubled existence, and while its users remained doggedly determined to keep watching even after its developer seemingly abandoned the app, the saga finally came to an end.
-On September 11, 2018, users noticed a message from the app’s developer NitroXenon, saying that he was shutting down Terrarium TV, and that beginning at the end of September, the app would automatically close itself.
+On September 11, 2018, users noticed a message from the app’s developer NitroXenon, saying that he was shutting down Terrarium TV, and that starting at the end of September, the app would automatically close itself.
 He also said there were no plans to open source the app, so no other developers can take the reins.
-And that’s not the end of the bad news for Terrarium TV users, either.
+That’s not the end of the bad news for Terrarium TV users, either.

 Looking at legality

 As touched on above, right now Terrarium TV exists in a legal gray area of sorts.
-Similar to torrent sites, Terrarium TV didn’t actually serve pirated content, it just collected links to videos that are already available on the internet.
+Similar to torrent sites, Terrarium TV didn’t actually serve pirated content, it just collected links to videos that already available on the internet.
 This is technically legal, but your ISP may not like it, which is why it’s nearly impossible to search for anything related to Terrarium TV without seeing ads for VPNs.

 Instead of pointing users to torrents, like Popcorn Time used to, Terrarium TV would “scrape” links to videos from around the internet, including those hosted on legitimate video services.
 When you chose what to watch, the app gathered links and used these to start streaming.